Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_note02.md

 >"The celestial consists of the angelic orders [..]
 The middle hierarchy embraces the Dominations, Principalities and Powers [...] the third restrain the powers of the **Devil** [...] the Lord [...] is considered as the salvation."

-For the *Epicurus paradox* as the incompatibility of evil with an omniscient omnipotent and benevolent God see e.g. Walker (1982) or Burns (1988).
+For the *Epicurus paradox* as the incompatibility of evil with an omniscient omnipotent and benevolent God see e.g. Walker (1982) or Burns (1988), further De Witt (1932, 1954), Wasserstein (1978), Inwood (1981) or Carlo & Duignan (2023).

 ## References